-The evidence is all around us: Think Amazon, Facebook, Apple, Microsoft, and so many others which started out as simple concepts that blew up to become one of the most innovative ideas of the century.
+The evidence is all around us: Think Amazon, Facebook, Apple, Microsoft, and so many others which once started out as simple concepts that evolved into revolutionary ideas.

 These businesses know what it takes to double their revenue.
 They’ve done it before and they will certainly continue to do so until someone else with a better idea comes around.

 Now, on to the real question: Can you do the same?

 Perhaps you’re thinking, “It’s not that simple for me.
 I face challenges like being in a specific industry or having a team with its own hurdles.”

 It’s valid to feel that way.
 We all encounter unique obstacles.
 Yet, it’s crucial to realize that possibilities for growth exist, and it’s about finding the right approach.

 There will always be reasons not to do something.
 So we will tell you once more that yes, you can still double your revenue.
 Triple it even.

 You just have to try.
 You can try.
 It all boils down to whether or not you want to try, not whether or not you can.

 At this point, you might be answering, “yes, I want to try,” or “no, I don’t want to.
 Because I really can’t.
 And here’s a full list of reasons why this will never work.”